Payne325/Talks/bongosero/Games Wales/GamesWalesTalk.md

 I ultimately had to use such a binding to use a computer vision library called opencv to handle the face detection.
 But there was a rust library already available to handle the bongos.
 Developers have their priorities right!

 ## Means of Face detection
+So as far as face detection goes, I had to do a bit of reading around on the subject and found myself with three possible approaches to consider.

 - Detect Facial landmarks using HOGs (Histogram of Oriented Gradients)
    - The idea is that feature descriptors can be extracted from an image, and these descriptors are derived from the distribution in intensity gradients within the image.